Why Attend Boys State

 This process is accomplished through an outstanding group of counselors and advisors ranging in age from one year older than delegates through people who may be their grandparent’s age.
 They will find different opinions and ways of solving problems across the spectrum.
 The benefit to is that they can pick and choose what they see as the best ideas that they would like to incorporate into whatever is uniquely them.

-Your students only get one shot at this program.
 It is well worth a week of their time to test the waters of democracy and see if they have what it takes to be a leader.